zazull555/developer-challenge-api/README.md

 ### Business Requirements:

-_We are looking for at least all of the requirements to be submitted.
-This is your chance to impress us so feel free to add functionality or design_
+_We are looking for **all of the requirements to be submitted**.
+This is your chance to impress us so feel free to add additional functionality or design_

-* Blog feed should list all posts and associated title, author, date and description, sorted by publish date from newest first.
+* Blog feed should list all posts and associated title, author, date and description, sorted by publish date from newest first
-* Users can view individual blog posts in a separate page.
+* Users can view individual blog posts in a separate page
-* Users can view comments for a blog post.
+* Users can view comments for a blog post
-* Users can add a comment to a blog post.
+* Users can add a comment to a blog post
+* Form validation

 ### Technical Requirements